rongallant/meta-collections/readme.txt

 == Frequently Asked Questions ==

-= I added a metafield bu it doesn't show up in the post type edit screen =
+= I added a metafield but it doesn't show up in the post type edit screen =

 You first have to drag it into the user interface.
 Go to Collections, click on 'edit user interface' and drag the field in a place you wan't it